stevencombs/retrocombs.github.io/_posts/2019/2019-06-07-creality-ender3-build-surface-upgrade.md

 The next step was to replace the old build surface.

 I also just noticed something.
-My plate is not screened with the same logo found on the [Amazon page][amazon-link].
+My plate is not screened with the same logo found on the [Amazon page][build-surface-amazon].
 Wonder what, if anything, that means for quality.

 # Installation
 Installation should (and I just jinxed it) be super easy.
 Remove the binder clips.
 Remove the old build surface.
 Replace with new build surface.
 Replace binder clips.